ShafiqXikmal/weather-app/README.md

 - learn new things, new framework and other
 - would like to explore more about the javascript world
 - learning css for now like is important for me.

+#Thanks Jack!
+- Thank you so much for all the things that you give us jack!
+All the code are coded by myself, any feedback will be the best!